 I thought I’d ease back into the blogging groove with a little happy hour post.
 Hawaii was great!
 Aside from the slight suspicion that I may have developed an avocado allergy, it was the most relaxing 10 days I’ve had in a while.
 I posted some photos on Instagram if you want to check them out.
 I’m going to try just a small bit of avocado soon to see if it was just some weird, away-from-home reaction.

 The week leading up to our trip was pretty busy, as those weeks tend to be for pretty much anyone.
-In the midst of the chaos, I was explaining to Mark that I had to make a bunch of posts to go up while we were away and he was like “Why don’t you just take a real break?”
+In the midst of it, I was explaining to Mark that I had to make a bunch of posts to go up while we were away and he was like “Why don’t you just take a real break?”
 So that’s what I did.
 It felt so good to just pack my stuff and GO, ya know?
-I didn’t come back with too many souvenirs (a groovy chakra mist, a locally made mala, tote bag, macadamia nuts obviously), but I did get some Hawaiian spirulina to take home.
+I didn’t come back with too many souvenirs (a groovy chakra mist, a necklace, tote bag, macadamia nuts obviously), but I did get some Hawaiian spirulina to take home.
 Spirulina is something I try to take somewhat regularly because of the iron, Vitamin A, chlorophyll, and highly digestible protein.
 Plus it makes smoothies a pretty blue-green, like this coconut pineapple one.
-Onto the links, happy weekend etc :)
+Onto the links, happy weekend etc!